elhuhdron/pylibczi/README.md

 sudo cp Src/libCZI/liblibCZI.so /usr/local/lib
 ```

-Next build and install using setup.py:
+Next build and install using `setup.py`.
+This step could require admin privileges (sudo) depending on where python libraries are installed on your system.
 ```
 python setup.py install
 ```